-Along with modish designs, laminate offer high resiliency and versatility, which means laminate can be installed anywhere in your home.
-For unique looks and unbeatable sturdiness, laminate is the obvious flooring option to choose.
-Both hardwood and laminate has become a popular sustainable option among many homeowners.
+Along with modish designs, laminate offers high resiliency and versatility, which means laminate can be installed anywhere in your home.
+For unique looks and unbeatable sturdiness, the laminate is the obvious flooring option to choose.
+Both hardwood and laminate have become a popular sustainable option among many homeowners.
 Both the floors are gorgeous, but they have their own lowdowns.
 Weigh the pros and cons and choose the best that suits your home decor.

 Pros of Hardwood flooring-

 Many styles available- Hardwood flooring works with all styles of decorating from traditional to modern.
 Available in several types of woods, such as oak, cherry and walnut and can be sanded and stained upon your personal taste.

 Longevity- Hardwood can last for ages if well maintained.
 If the existing finish is sufficiently worn down, the floor can be sanded and refinished.

 Ease of Maintenance- Hardwood floors is highly durable and relatively simple to care for, it is an effortless process to keep your hardwood shining with just a broom and a floor mop regularly.
 This reduces its cost of maintenance.

 Value- Hardwood can add resale value to your home.
 The older the hardwood the more precious it becomes can say “Ageless Flooring Material”.

 Ease of Repair- Hardwood is quite simple to repair than laminate flooring.
 If the surface damage is extensive, the entire floor can be sanded and refinished.